 Chai Walli teas have been created by Uppma and follow strong Ayurvedic principals, taught to her by her Grandfather who was an Ayurvedic doctor in India.
 However, there are a number of similarities between Ayurvedic practices and those of other Natural Medicine disciplines.
-Here we sat down with Melbourne Naturopath, Tara Brooks of Walking Nature's Path, to understand a bit more about the benefits of our blends, from a naturopathy point of view.
+Here we sat down with Naturopath, Tara Brooks of Walking Nature's Path - Online Naturopathy Services, to understand a bit more about the benefits of our blends, from a naturopathy point of view.
 We hope you find it as fascinating as we did!

 Chai Walli: Hi Tara!
 Tell us, what was the path that led you to naturopathy?